 Now accept the one who is weak in faith, but not for the purpose of passing judgment on his opinions.
 One person has faith that he may eat all things, but he who is weak eats vegetables only.
 The one who eats is not to regard with contempt the one who does not eat, and the one who does not eat is not to judge the one who eats, for God has accepted him.
 Who are you to judge the servant of another?
 To his own master he stands or falls; and he will stand, for the Lord is able to make him stand.
 (14:1-4)

 The example here deals with a doctrinal dispute over dietary restrictions.
-Many early Christian movements had such restrictions, many of them more severe than those found in Mosaic Law, such as vegetarianism.
+Many early Christian movements had such restrictions, some of them more severe than those found in Mosaic Law, such as vegetarianism.
 Other Christians found this a pompous and arrogant affectation and objected strenuously.
 Later in this same chapter, Paul explains the need not to judge one another:

 Therefore let us not judge one another anymore, but rather determine this--not to put an obstacle or a stumbling block in a brother's way. (v.
 13)